spatie/laravel-permission/docs/basic-usage/basic-usage.md

 ```

-A permission can be assigned to a role using 1 of these methods:
+A permission can be assigned to a role using either of these methods:

 ```php
 $role->givePermissionTo($permission);
 $permission->assignRole($role);
 ```

-Multiple permissions can be synced to a role using 1 of these methods:
+Multiple permissions can be synced to a role using either of these methods:

 ```php
 $role->syncPermissions($permissions);
 $permission->syncRoles($roles);
 ```

-A permission can be removed from a role using 1 of these methods:
+A permission can be removed from a role using either of these methods:

 ```php
 $role->revokePermissionTo($permission);
 $permission->removeRole($role);
 ```

-If you're using multiple guards the `guard_name` attribute needs to be set as well.
+If you're using multiple guards then the `guard_name` attribute must be set as well.
 Read about it in the [using multiple guards](./multiple-guards) section of the readme.

 The `HasRoles` trait adds Eloquent relationships to your models, which can be accessed directly or used as a base query: